ABOUT US

 JAZZ

 Jazz, a border collie, born March 2010, was Aaron’s second agility dog.
-Jazz has always been the brains to the family.
-Smarter than the average border collie, she can be taught any new behaviour in a matter of minutes, however equally as quick, outsmart you and create new rules to whatever game we are playing.
+Jazz was always been the brains to the family.
+Smarter than the average border collie, she could be taught any new behaviour in a matter of minutes, however equally as quick, outsmart you and create new rules to whatever game we are playing.

-Jazz has always had some social anxiety and stressed often when entering the ring.
-Though, she is a loyal dog and gentle soul, and whenever asked and without hesitation, would step to the line in any environment and run any course.
+Jazz always had some social anxiety and stressed often when entering the ring.
+Though, she was a loyal dog and gentle soul, and whenever asked and without hesitation, would step to the line in any environment and run any course.

 THEORY